 - Customer Fatigue: Constant, purely sales-driven calls can lead to annoyance, higher opt-out rates, and the perception of the company as pushy or intrusive.

-- Missed Opportunities: Agents might be so focused on the immediate sale that they miss critical service-related cues or opportunities to preempt a customer issue.
+- Missed Opportunities: Agents may be so focused on the immediate sale that they forget critical service cues or opportunities to preempt customer issues.

 - Incomplete Journey: The company appears reactive—only reaching out when they want something—rather than a proactive partner invested in the customer’s success.

-According to Gartner, organizations that rely solely on sales-focused outbound strategies see customer churn rates up to 25% higher than those incorporating proactive service.
+According to Gartner, organizations that rely solely on sales-focused outbound strategies experience customer churn rates up to 25% higher than those that incorporate proactive service.

 – Industry Analyst, Forrester